opengeospatial/GeoPoseSandbox/README.md

 Welcome to GeoPose Sandbox, a testing environment to validate the different elements of the [OGC GeoPose specification](https://github.com/opengeospatial/GeoPose), with the goal of facilitating the definition and implementation of the standard.
 While this project is exploratory in nature, the (TypeScript) code is being primarily written with clarity/simplicity in mind and might offer guidance to those who are trying to include GeoPose in their own projects.

-Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system based on [Three.js](https://github.com/mrdoob/three.js/) that enables the creation of web-based presentations.
+Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system based on [Three.js](https://github.com/mrdoob/three.js/) that takes advantage of the same ideas to enable the creation of simple but engaging WebXR-based interaction spaces.

 ## Folder Structure